Fr Hegarty's Rock special anniversary

 Anniversary of Fr Hegarty's ordination by St Oliver Plunkett

-There have been calls for Donegal County Council to install a ramp at Buncrana's iconic Fr Hegarty's rock in Inishowen.
+There have been calls for Donegal County Council to install a ramp at Buncrana's iconic Fr Hegarty's rock, a popular walking spot.

 Speaking at January's meeting of Inishowen Municipal District councillors, Cathaoirleach Nicholas Crossan recalled that 2022 marked the 450th Anniversary of the Ordination of Fr Hegarty by [St] Oliver Plunkett in 1672, who was beheaded in 1711.